Imageomics/LatLonCover/README.md

 #### Cropscape category codes

 We used the category codes and names used in CropScape ["List of CDL codes, class names, and RGB color values"](https://www.nass.usda.gov/Research_and_Science/Cropland/docs/CDL_codes_names_colors.xlsx).
 We also made an additional set of combined categories of interest.
-Every CropScape category was assinged to one combined category.

 ![US_2022_CDL_legend](https://www.nass.usda.gov/Research_and_Science/Cropland/docs/US_2022_CDL_legend.jpg)